Contract for Therapy and Counselling

 The work we do together is confidential.
-However, there are particular circumstances in which therapists can break confidentiality, which comes under the code of ethical guidelines for counsellors and psychotherapists as set by the BACP.
+However, there are particular circumstances in which therapists/counsellors can break confidentiality, which comes under the code of ethical guidelines for counsellors and psychotherapists as set by the BACP.
 A need for breaking confidentiality focuses on keeping you as the client and others safe from harm.
-If there is a genuine risk for your safety or the safety of others through our work together, then we have a duty of care to raise that concern with appropriate professionals to support you further.
+If a genuine risk for your safety or the safety of others comes to light through our work together, we have a duty of care to raise that concern with appropriate professionals to support you further.
 We will always explore this with you first.

 As part of our professional practice and adhering to the BACP guidelines, we have regular individual supervision.
 Supervision is a process of reviewing the work we do with another therapist.
 Supervision helps ensure that we are working safely and in the best interests of clients.
 Client anonymity is maintained; you will not be identified.

 Our work together is confidential.
 We ensure that all information is kept safe and protected.
 We ask that you do the same.
-It would not be appropriate to post/share onto social networks/forums any written correspondence between us from our work together.
-Likewise, reviews will also indicate that you have had therapy.
-We can discuss.
+For example, it would not be appropriate to post/share onto social networks/forums any written correspondence between us from our work together.
+Likewise, reviews will also indicate that you have had therapy/counselling.

-As therapists, we aim to develop a trusting and friendly working relationship.
+As therapists and counsellors, we aim to develop a trusting and friendly working relationship.
 However, as a therapist, we are not a “friend”.
 Therefore, it is not appropriate to engage “socially” on any social network, social or professional forums to maintain our work’s confidentiality and boundaries.

 Computer Privacy, Safety and Data Protection